 • Physical Activity: Breastfeeding also contributes to calorie burn through physical activity.
 The act of nursing and carrying a baby can involve movements that activate various muscle groups, leading to additional energy expenditure.
 While the level of physical activity can vary among individuals, it is an essential factor to consider when estimating the overall calories burned during breastfeeding.

-See also How many calories are pomegranates
+See also How many calories are in one pat of butter

 Additionally, the energy expended during breastfeeding can differ from person to person and can change over time.
 Factors like the baby’s age, frequency of feeds, and the duration of each breastfeeding session can influence the total number of calories burned.
 It is crucial to recognize that the body’s energy needs during breastfeeding are unique and can vary based on individual factors.